jbikker/tinybvh/README.md

 TinyBVH received features and bug fixes from [34 contributors](https://github.com/jbikker/tinybvh/graphs/contributors?all=1) so far.
 Thanks!
 Feel free to submit PRs; **please do so in the [development branch](https://github.com/jbikker/tinybvh/tree/dev)** for a good workflow.

 # Contact
 Questions, remarks?
-Contact me at bikker.j@protonmail.com or bikker.j@gmail.com or BlueSky: @jbikker.bsky.social .
+Contact me at bikker.j@protonmail.com or bikker.j@gmail.com or Bluesky: @jbikker.bsky.social .

 # License
 This library is made available under the MIT license, which starts as follows: "Permission is hereby granted, free of charge, .. , to deal in the Software **without restriction**".
 Enjoy.
-If you are using this work in your research, please cite TinyBVH: Details are available in BibTeX and APA format, see the 'About' section for this repo on Github.
+If you are using this work in your research, please cite TinyBVH: Details are available in BibTeX and APA format, see the 'About' section for this repo on GitHub.

 # Acknowledgement
 The development of this library is supported by an AMD hardware grant.

 # AI-use Statement
 The development of TinyBVH involves the use of AI tools.
 Specifically, AI is used to steer refactoring, where it recommends improvements which are then manually processed.
-AI also is occasionally used to translate between ISAs and APIs, e.g. between x86-64 and NEON and between DirectX12 and Vulkan.
+AI is also occasionally used to translate between ISAs and APIs, e.g. between x86-64 and NEON and between DirectX12 and Vulkan.

 <br><br>